barotto/libRocketDoc/pages/cpp_manual/elements.md

 If it doesn't call either of these methods, it will remain the node handler for any child elements it creates.
 Registering a custom node handler

-Register a custom node handler with {{page.lib_name}}'s XML parser with the static RegisterNodeHandler() function on {{page.lib_ns}}::Core::XMLParser.
-You can register the same handler multiple times with the parser against different tag names.
-RegisterNodeHandler() adds a reference to the node handler, so be sure to remove the initial reference from the handler once it has been registered.
+Register a custom node handler with {{page.lib_name}}'s XML parser with the static `RegisterNodeHandler()` function on `{{page.lib_ns}}::Core::XMLParser`.
+You can register the same handler multiple times with the parser against different tag names. `RegisterNodeHandler()` adds a reference to the node handler, so be sure to remove the initial reference from the handler once it has been registered.

 ```cpp
 // Registers a custom node handler to be used to a given tag.